mit-acl/panther_extra/panther_other/Readme.md

 To run the stuff:

 In Sykorsky: roslaunch behavior_selector gui.launch
-In Drone: roslaunch mader_other obstacle.launch quad:=HX04
+In Drone: roslaunch panther_other obstacle.launch quad:=HX04

 And then press start